-To counter abusive activities preventively, the FMA is always available for consultation regarding the clarification of licensing conditions even before business activities are taken up.
+To counter abusive activities preventively, the FMA is always available for consultation regarding the clarification of licensing or registration conditions even before business activities are taken up.
 In this connection, please refer to the list of problematic company names and declarations of purpose, in which problematic terms and formulations for company names and purposes are enumerated, the registration of which requires more detailed clarifications on the part of the FMA Liechtenstein.

 The work performed by the FMA to combat abuse thus makes a significant contribution to securing confidence in the Liechtenstein financial centre and is of vital importance to the international reputation thereof.